stlouisweb/electron-react/README.md

 ### React / Webpack
-[React documentation can be found here](https://reactjs.org/) The application uses a customized Webpack configuration, to facilitate access to the Electron app from the React app.
+[React documentation can be found here](https://reactjs.org/) The application uses a customized [Webpack](https://webpack.js.org/) configuration as opposed to [Create React App](https://github.com/facebookincubator/create-react-app), to facilitate access to the Electron app from the React app.